Home Adaptations: New report reveals local innovation and good practice

 A Perfect Storm : An ageing population, low income home ownership, and decay of older housing

 This report analyses key housing stock condition, demographic and tenure data alongside main housing policy responses to date.
-It considers the emerging policy and practice issues that are arising as a result of this increasing older population, large scale growth in low income owner occupation and the significant reduction in state help with the cost of private sector housing repair. click here for full report NOTE: This report is available as a download only.
+It considers the emerging policy and practice issues that are arising as a result of this increasing older population, large scale growth in low income owner occupation and the significant reduction in state help with the cost of private sector housing repair. click here for full report please note this report is available as a download only.
 [November 2010]

 Living Well in the South East-planning homes and services for our lifetime